Operation fidelity explored by numerical range of Kraus operators: Fidelity distribution for Schur and unitary channels

 \section{Fidelity distribution for Schur and unitary channels}

 Consider Schur channels of an arbitrary dimension $d$.
 Our goal here is to fully characterize the distribution $P\left(F\right)$ of their operation fidelity.
 Such channels can be described by Kraus operators which are Hermitian and mutually commuting.
-Provided sufficiently many of them are orthogonal -- at least $(d-1)$ -- we are able to find the full distribution of the operation fidelity.
+Provided at least $(d-1)$ Kraus operators are orthogonal, we are able to find the full distribution of the operation fidelity.
 Later on, in Subsection~\ref{subsec:arbitrary_unitary_channel}, these results are used to develop a method for determining the distribution of the operation fidelity $P\left(F\right)$ for a unitary channel of an arbitrary size.